North Carolina: Facts and Figures

 Exports and Growth

-• Agricultural exports are important to North Carolina's' economy, totaling $4.4 billion in 2020, according to the USDA.6
+• Agricultural exports are important to North Carolina's economy, totaling $4.5 billion annually, according to the USDA.6

 • Since 1992, the U.S. Trade and Development Agency has helped facilitate $147 million in exports from North Carolina companies.9